LeftCircle/Social-Web-Visualized/README.md

 that person using their ~6 most influencial friends, then creating smaller social webs that extend from those 6 people.
 If links occurring across these smaller social webs create clutter, then these links could potentially be shown through making the nodes the same color.

+These files must be in the same location as the FB scraper python files, specifically the csv that shows who is connected with who.